· Licensure Application Fee

 Good Moral Character statement

-for issuance of a temporary license.
-This temporary license is issued once
+extra $100 fee for issuance of a temporary license.
+This temporary license is

-the fee has been paid and the completed interview form has been received in
+issued once the fee has been paid and the application is complete.
+The

 How long will it take to get the license?